CircuitCoder/layered/content/2025-10-13-wait-for-process-ex.md

 But most windows programs have quirks that makes this method of showing off not exactly reliable:
 1. Programs often auto-updates by calling an updater, exits, and waits for the updater to re-execute itself.
-2. Sometime processes wants to be singleton so they try to find existing running instance and exits immediately upon seeing one.
+2. Sometimes processes want to be singleton so they try to find existing running instance and exits immediately upon seeing one.
 3. Some games uses launchers, and Steam lose track of the process once the launcher exits.

 VSCode does 1 & 2, and most Galgames would require some form of 3 (and also 2).